LNRobertson/East_River/README.md

 Operational Integration:

-Generate a forecast for Estimated Load Control MW and flag peaks based on operator input or day and location?
+Generate a forecast for Estimated Load Control MW and flag peaks based on operator input or day and location.

 Automate forecasts on a schedule?